flancian/garden/index.md

 - [[Logseq]] ([[AGPL]]).
 - [[Obsidian]] (closed source).

-Then sign up for a
+Then sign up for a [[git]] provider, like https://codeberg.org or the better known and decent but corporate-run https://github.com,

 You can also contribute straight from the [[Fediverse]] once you get an account in a server (e.g. one providing [[Mastodon]] to a community, or one you run yourself).
 I am part of and help run [[social.coop]]; it is a good one if you are interested in [[cooperativism]].
 There's thousands more!
 See [[Map of the Fediverse]] for more.